mspnp/aks-baseline/README.md

 ### 5. :checkered_flag: Validation

-Now that the cluster and the sample workload is deployed; now it's time to look at how the cluster is functioning.
+Now that the cluster and the sample workload is deployed; it's time to look at how the cluster is functioning.

 * [ ] [Perform end-to-end deployment validation](./10-validation.md)